Gulf of Mexico weather: Texas and Louisiana residents will want to keep an eye on Invest 92L

 RELATED: Tracking Invest 92L: Stats, spaghetti models and more

+Nothing new has come out of the National Hurricane Center Tuesday that we haven't already known.
+They continue to assess the development chances of this storm at 50% over the next 48 hours and 80% over the next 5 days.

-It's still too soon to determine what impacts the system will have on the Gulf Coast, but residents from Texas to Florida are urged to keep a very close watch; namely Texas and Louisiana.
+It's still too soon to determine what impacts the system will have on the Gulf Coast, but residents along the Texas and Louisiana coasts are urged to keep a close watch.

-There's currently an 80 percent chance of it developing into a tropical system over the next five days and a 50 percent chance for the next two days.

-The latest Invest 92L spaghetti models shifted back east a little early Tuesday.
+The latest Invest 92L spaghetti models shifted back east a little early Tuesday, says KHOU 11 Meteorologist Blake Mathews.

+"Notice the slight eastward shift with model guidance spaghetti plots, so much uncertainty with this forecast.
+We will know more when hurricane hunters fly in and investigate tomorrow," Craft tweeted Tuesday morning.

+Where the storm ends up and how close it gets to the Texas coast will have huge implications on our forecast for the weekend.

-- Everyone from Texas to Florida along the coast needs to keep an eye on it
+- Everyone on the Texas/Louisiana coasts needs to keep an eye on it

 - Models shifted east overnight into Tuesday morning